 All right, 25 now till the top of the hour.

-Uh we're gonna get to your calls this half hour.
+We're going to get to your calls this half hour.

-Remember when the Republicans were practicing for the congressional baseball game and the killer, a Democrat, Bernie's supporter, which by the way, I don't blame Bernie Sanders for, but if it was the opposite, they would do that.
+Remember when the Republicans were practicing for the congressional baseball game and the killer, a Democrat, Bernie's supporter, which, by the way, I don't blame Bernie Sanders for, but if it was the opposite, they would do that.

-Uh anyway, came pretty close.
+Anyway, came pretty close.

 And I just wanted to check in.

-Hey, Sean, uh appreciate the opportunity.
+Hey, Sean, I appreciate the opportunity.

-It's HR 8, and it's a bill that deals with gun control measures.
+It's H.R.
+8, and it's a bill that deals with gun control measures.

-But they were having a hearing on the bill and on the concept of of gun violence, and Doug Collins, the Republican lead on the committee, wanted me to be one of the people that would testify on the Republican side.
+And Doug Collins, the Republican lead on the committee, wanted me to be one of the people that would testify on the Republican side.

-And typically when members of Congress want to testify, they always present that venue when we were in power, we did that.
+And typically when members of Congress want to testify, they always present that venue.

-And, you know, Sean, it's kind of perplexing when you think about it, but frankly, I'm sure very few people watched the actual committee hearing.
+And, you know, Sean, it's kind of perplexing when you think about it.

-Well, what is it that you're gonna do?
+Well, what is it?

-What is it they don't I know you published this on Fox News.com.
+And I know you published this on Foxnews.com.

 I saw it there first.

-Um what is it they don't want to hear that you don't blame the gun for the shooting that took place that nearly took your life?
+What is it they don't want to hear that you don't blame the gun for the shooting that took place that nearly took your life?

 Right.

-Uh the there's a reason the founders didn't initially put it in the Constitution because they thought that gun rights were just an assumed right.
+There's a reason the founders didn't initially put it in the Constitution because they thought that gun rights were just an assumed right.

 And the Supreme Court addressed that.